 MUSEUM GUIDE | CABANA TRAVEL | CABANA MAGAZINE

 In this series, we travel the world's great museums – large and small – through the eyes and minds of Cabana Curators, asking one question: if you had only an hour to spare, what would you see?
-This week, Senior Jewellery Curator Helen Molesworth talks Emma Becque through six of The Victoria and Albert Museum’s most notable jewellery pieces.
+This week, Senior Jewellery Curator Helen Molesworth talks Emma Becque through six of The Victoria and Albert Museum’s most notable jewellery exhibits.

 INTERVIEW BY EMMA BECQUE | CABANA TRAVEL | 01 NOVEMBER 2024

 Beyond the glass cases, Molesworth’s dedication extends worldwide.
-She has traveled from mines to auction houses, enriching her understanding of each pieces journey.
+She has traveled from mines to auction houses, enriching her understanding of each jewel's journey.
 For her, the V&A collection is a living narrative, connecting past to present.
 She shares her favorite pieces, each offering insights into place and people.

-The Shannongrove Gorget Collar 800 BC-700 BC (made)
+The Shannongrove Gorget Collar 800 BC-700 BC

 The Shannongrove Gorget Collar 800 BC-700 BC (made) © Victoria and Albert Museum, London

 "A must-see.
 It is an extraordinary Iron Age gold collar discovered in Ireland, one of fewer than a dozen such pieces in existence.
 This particular gorget, dating back to the 8th century BC, is among the best-preserved examples in the world, possibly the finest.
-Crafted around the same period as the foundation of Rome (753 BC), it seems almost unbelievable that this goldworking masterpiece was created during the time of Romulus and Remus, the founders of Rome.
+Crafted around the same period as the foundation of Rome (753 BC), it seems almost unbelievable that this goldworking masterpiece was created during a time ascribed to Romulus and Remus, the founders of Rome.
 It ranks among the most impressive achievements of ancient goldwork, especially in Britain.

 The Londonderry Jewels